c3d/xl/doc/HANDBOOK_2-evaluation.md

 phase, all declarations in the program will be visible during the evaluation phase.
 In our example, it is possible to use `circumference` before it has been declared.
 Definitions may therefore refer to one another in a circular way.
-Some other languages require "forward declarations" in such cases, XL does not.
+Some other languages such as C require "forward declarations" in such cases, XL does not.

 The parse tree on the left of `is`, `as` or `:` is called the _pattern_ of the declaration.
 The pattern will be checked against the